 Care for Your Trees before the Storm Season

 Trees are precious and can add spectacular depth and shelter to any property.
-Unfortunately, trees require ongoing maintenance to develop a strong root system and produce a lush appearance so they do not become a hazard.
+Unfortunately, larger trees do require ongoing maintenance to develop a strong root system and produce a lush appearance so they don’t become a hazard.
 Storms in Queensland are fierce.
 From hail and floods to strong winds, trees are often the first to suffer damage and cause damage too.

 Wind can uproot older trees causing surrounding property damage.
 Branches pelted by rain and hail can snap and break windows or cause serious injuries.
 Fortunately, there are steps you can take to prevent your trees from becoming living hazards.

 A tree that appears sparse or tends to lose its branches quickly and easily in strong wind or rain should be pruned or trimmed by a professional arborist.
 By removing weak and dead branches, the tree is able to maintain its integrity upon storm weather.